zopencommunity/meta/docs/Guides/VimOnZOS.md

 #### Plugins for GPG

-Add the following in .vimrc file between plu#begin and plug#end:
+Add the following in .vimrc file between plug#begin and plug#end:

 > " Install the vim-gnupg plugin <br/>
 > Plug 'jamessan/vim-gnupg'